UrbanWarlockGames/nakama/abilities.md

 The **Hurl** Ability moves the **Target** forcefully in an orthogonal line from their initial position to another position within 1 meter a number of meters determined by the Result Tier.
 The damage dealt depends on whether the Target is **Physical** (Collision, representing moving a physical entity through space) or **Elemental** (Potency Value, representing the raw power of your Power).

-On a Weak Hit, the Target only moves 1 meter.
+On a Weak Hit, the Target up to a number of meters equal to 1 + the Power's Potency Value.

 On a Hit, you may move the Target up to a number of meters equal to 4 + the Power's Potency Value.